melehinm/to-do-app/README.md

 A command-line to-do list application built with Python and SQLite.

+## Note

+This is beginner project I built while learning Python.
+The very first, in fact.
+Feedback welcome!

 ## Features
 - Add tasks with deadlines.
 - Mark tasks as completed.